N3RD4L1F3/school_Work/README.md

-# school_Work
+# Random work
-This is a repo for all of my school work.
-Nothing interesting here unless you like looking at poorly programmed solutions to simple problems.
+This is a repo for all of the programs and scrpts that I don't think deserve their own repo.